nealcaren/academic-kickstart/content/teaching/cabd/index.md

 event_url = ""

 # Abstract.
 What's your talk about?
-abstract = "An introduction to collecting and analyzing *big data* for social scientists.
-This course has been taught at the University of Oslo (Norway) and KU Leuven (Belgium)."
+abstract = "A practical overview of contemporary methods of digital data collection and analysis for social scientists."

 # Summary.
 An optional shortened abstract.
 summary = ""